Peter A. Wollitzer Advocacy Award

 The Ron Koehn Conference Grant Award is given annually to a faculty member or education abroad colleague who has been especially effective in contributing to innovations in education abroad program design.
 Only individuals from Forum Member institutions are eligible to apply for the Award.
 The winner receives a stipend that helps to underwrite the cost of attendance at the Forum Annual Conference.

-Applications for the 2017 Award (for the 13th Annual Conference in Seattle) are due by December 2, 2016.
+Applications for the 2018 Award (for the 14th Annual Conference in Boston) are due by December 1, 2017.

 A limited amount of funding is available to help defray the costs of participating in the annual Forum conference.
 Travel grants are offered to education abroad professionals who may otherwise be unable to attend the conference without financial assistance.
 Selection is based on need and demonstrated benefit from attending the conference.
 Grant awards may range from US$200 to US$500.